Majjhima Nikāya 131

 ‘Bhaddekarattassa vo, bhikkhave, uddesañca vibhaṅgañca desessāmī’ti—

-And that’s what I meant when I said: ‘I shall teach you the passage for recitation and the analysis of One Fine Night.’”
+And that’s what I meant when I said: ‘I shall teach you the summary recital and the analysis of the one who has one fine night.’”

 iti yaṁ taṁ vuttaṁ idametaṁ paṭicca vuttan”ti.